Trading Community

-Keltner Channels were first introduced by Chester W. Keltner in his book “How To Make Money In Commodities” and have since then evolved into what we use today.
-Don’t get fooled by the title on the book.
+Keltner Channels were first introduced by Chester W. Keltner in his book "How To Make Money In Commodities" and since then Keltner Channels have evolved into what we use today.
+Don't get fooled by the title on the book.
 This overlay can be used on any market such as stocks, Forex or any other instrument that you may want to trade.

 It’s a little similar to Bollinger bands but calculated by using average true range (ATR) and a simple moving average (SMA) which is also called midpoint.
 This means that the upper and lower bands follow each other like an envelope around price.